DinhTran77/drum-machine/README.md

 ##How to use

-Press the keypads with the mouse or use keyboard keys (Q, W, E, A, S, D, Z, X, C).
+Press the on-screen keypads with mouse or use keyboard keys (Q, W, E, A, S, D, Z, X, C).

 ---